|Nutritional Guidelines (per serving)|

 Combine the carrots with the water, butter, and brown sugar in a medium saucepan.
 Stir to blend the ingredients thoroughly.

 Bring the mixture to a boil over high heat.
-Reduce the heat to medium-low and continue boiling (uncovered) for about 20 to 25 minutes or until carrots are tender and the liquid has evaporated.
-Check and stir frequently to avoid scorching.
-Add more water as needed.
+Reduce the heat to medium and continue to cook, adjusting the heat as necessary to maintain a lively simmer, about 20 to 30 minutes or until carrots are tender and the liquid has evaporated.
+Stir frequently to avoid scorching.
+Add more water if needed, until the carrots are tender.

 The liquids will boil down and the water will evaporate, leaving the carrots cooked and nicely glazed with the brown sugar syrup.